Table of Contents

 5. Next Steps to Take

-Don’t underestimate the power of legal assistance.
-An experienced immigration attorney can be your best ally during this challenging time.
-Think of them as your coach, guiding you through the game of immigration law.
+Never underestimate the critical role that legal assistance plays in navigating the complexities of immigration law.
+An experienced immigration attorney can serve as your most valuable ally during this challenging process.
+Think of them as your coach, expertly guiding you through the intricate game of immigration regulations and procedures.

 7. Conclusion